sarawade/BS_Trento_Spring2025/README.md

   - covariance functions
 - Computational challenges in GP regression
 - Mixtures of GP experts for scalable inference
-- SNIS for Mixtures of GP expert
+- SNIS for Mixtures of GP experts

 References:
 - [Zhang and Williamson (2019)](https://arxiv.org/abs/1702.08420)